GeoscienceAustralia/AusPIX-crosswalk-code/README.md

 # AusPIX-DGGS-dataset

 Australian rhealPIX DGGS implementation dataset, as a linked data API.
 Includes landing-page with map and data for each AusPIX cell (worldwide including Antarctica).
 Search for any cell.

 Known Issue: a small percentage of cells do not draw the polygon properly, especially large cells near the edge of the main regions.
-For example the cell R8.
+For example the cells R8, S0.
+This is related to how some DGGS vertices display in folium and leaflet mapping modules.

-However centroid marker displays properly.
+However centroid marker display and cell data are correct.

 Data includes: Map, area, parent cell, child cells, vertices, centroid, cell neighbours.